-Maersk Oil discharges a number of chemicals.
-These chemials are primarly classified as OSPAR category 'green', which pose little or no risk to the environment, or 'yellow', which does not bioaccumulate and degrade relatively rapidly (section 8.1.3).
+The discharged chemicals are primarly classified as OSPAR category 'green', which pose little or no risk to the environment, or 'yellow', which does not bioaccumulate and degrade relatively rapidly (section 8.1.3).
 The discharge of red chemicals is not expected, but may occur in a very limited amount.
 Red chemicals are only used if safety, technological and environmental considerations cannot be met by alternative products.

-Maersk Oil has been phasing out since 2008 the use of red chemicals which contains components that bioaccumulate or degrade slowly (section 8.1.3).
+Maersk Oil has since 2008 been phasing out the use of red chemicals which contains components that bioaccumulate or degrade slowly (section 8.1.3).